Outdoor Activities for Dogs

 Come up with New Games

 You can come up with games in which your dog would have to solve a problem.
 For example, put a treat inside a cardboard box and let the dog find it.
-First, use a box from which it can easily get a treat, and if your dog successfully solves this problem, use a box that is more complex.
-After this, you will have to make some effort to remove what is left of it.
+First, use a box from which it can quickly get a gift, and if your dog successfully solves this problem, use a more complex table.
+After this, you will have to make some effort to remove it.

 Dogs like games with hidden things.
 Hide a treat in another room, but make it visible to your dog.
 Then let it into the room.
 Praise and reward your pet when it finds a treat.
 You can play both at home and outside.